March for Life Pilgrimage

 - At the conclusion of the March, buses will depart from Washington, DC to return home.

 Once all participant counts have been received by the Diocese, then each parish group will be assigned to a particular bus and bus route.
 This is when the specific pick-up locations and times will be defined.
 Each bus will have an assigned bus captain who will be responsible for coordinating bus rules, bus snacks, and meal stops, etc. with the parish leaders on their assigned bus.
-This information will be available by Friday, January 13, 2017.
+This information will be available in early January.
 We ask that all groups be patient as bus routes do take a little time to discern appropriately.

 What is the lodging situation?